Insurance company challenges compensation awarded by tribunal, ends up paying four times more | Law-Order

 Insurance company challenges compensation awarded by tribunal, ends up paying four times more

-He sustained permanent injury to his head as well.The compensation awarded was challenged by the company which claimed that driver Lokesh Gowda was a neighbour of Lobo and, to help them get compensation, the accident was made up.It claimed that only the two-wheeler was involved in the accident and not the auto-rickshaw.
+He sustained permanent injury to his head as well.The compensation awarded was challenged by the company which claimed that the auto driver Lokesh Gowda was a neighbour of Lobo and, to help them get compensation, the accident was made-up.

 - Country: